scipy-conference/scipy_proceedings/papers/daily/gain.rst

    Global Arrays (GA) is a software system from Pacific Northwest National Laboratory that enables an efficient, portable, and parallel shared-memory programming interface to manipulate distributed dense arrays.
-Using a combination of GA and NumPy, we have reimplemented NumPy as a distributed drop-in replacement called Global Arrays in NumPy (GAiN).
-Scalability studies will be presented showing the utility of developing serial NumPy codes which can later run on more capable clusters or supercomputers.
+Using a combination of GA and *NumPy*, we have reimplemented *NumPy* as a distributed drop-in replacement called Global Arrays in NumPy (*GAiN*).
+   Scalability studies will be presented showing the utility of developing serial *NumPy* codes which can later run on more capable clusters or supercomputers.

 .. class:: keywords